PierreOnn/Membership-Inference/README.md

 # Membership-Inference

 ### Background
-The maritime transport is a complex system which is constantly in change1.
+The maritime transport is a complex system which is constantly in change.
 Based on tracking mechanisms, a ship’s position and velocity could be identified to map the movements within waterways.
 With the help of this information, a classification task could be developed to determine the vessel type according to it’s characteristics and followed trajectory.
 This provides a useful model to expose vessels that are performing illegal activities.